 - Create your own character studies by drawing pictures of the characters from your story in the previous activity.
-Try drawing them in a variety of poses and with their friends, family and pets. - Now illustrate a scene from the story, including as many of the characters that you can and some of the instruments you or your classmates or someone in your classmates' family plays. - Look at the illustrations throughout What Zola did on Thursday.
+Try drawing them in a variety of poses and with their friends, family and pets. - Now illustrate a scene from the story, including as many of the characters that you can and some of the instruments you or your classmates or someone in your classmates' family plays. - Look at the illustrations throughout What Zola did on Friday.
 Pick a favourite one and describe what you see.
 Is there more in it than is described in the text?
-What are some of the extra details the illustrator has included? - Draw your own pictures of Zola, Alessandro, Nonna Rosa, Mr Walton, Bianca, Omar, Leo and all the pets.
-Try drawing some of the musical instruments from the story too. - Download the Zola activity pack here.
+What are some of the extra details the illustrator has included? - Draw your own pictures of Zola, Alessandro, Nonna Rosa, Nonno Nino, Mr Walton, Ms Divis, Leo, Bianca and Omar and their parents, and all the pets.
+Try drawing Nonno Nino's boat, too.
+Decorate it with bright colour and vibrant patterns, just like Zola and Alessandro. - Download the Zola activity pack here.